Road Maintenance Procedures Guide Revised 12/20/2019

-A Road Grading Request is only for annual road maintenance conducted by a governmental agency on an existing unpaved road that does not exceed six inches in depth (grading to be performed between shoulders of road only).
+A Road maintenance request is only for annual road maintenance conducted by a governmental agency on an existing unpaved road when the excavation done by the road maintenance does not exceed six inches in depth and it will be designated as a Road maintenance ticket.

-- It is the county’s responsibility to create a Road Grading ticket ten days prior to the commencement of all grading activities being performed within county limits.
+- It is the county’s responsibility to create a Road maintenance ticket ten business days prior to starting any road maintenance activities (not to include day of the notification).

-- While performing grading activities, the operator must follow all laws in regards to excavating within a tolerance zone.
+- While performing maintenance activities, the operator must follow all laws regarding excavating within a tolerance zone.

 Recommended Facility Owner Response:

-- Utility providers will ensure facilities that are in conflict are properly marked with paint, “whiskers”, or permanent marker on the public right of way delineating the path of facility utility lines.
+- Facility owners/operators will ensure that facilities that are at risk of being struck or hit (in conflict) during the road maintenance process are marked with paint, “whiskers” or permanent markers on the public right-of-way and facility owners/operators shall delineate the path of their facility or utility line.